Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

 We have the following statement: \begin{proposition} The zero-momenta skeleton functions $\Pi_{1}^{(4)}$ and $\Pi_{2}^{(4)}$ are given in terms of essential and marginal effective couplings at scale $s$, $\lambda_{4,1}(s)$, $\lambda_{4,2}(s)$ and $\lambda_{6,1}(s)$ as:

 \end{proposition}

 \textit{Proof.}

-Like for $4$ and $6$ point functions, we have to list all leading order configurations and, for each of them, compute their respective boundaries graphs and their divergent degrees.
-From this analysis, and taking into account effective summations like for $6$-points graphs, we easily cheek that there are only five configurations whose complete set is given on Figure \eqref{fig26}, having pseudo-melonic boundary graph.
+Like for four and six-point functions, we have to list all leading order configurations and, for each of them, compute their respective boundary graphs and their divergent degrees.
+From this analysis, and taking into account effective summations like for six-points graphs, we easily check that there are only five configurations whose complete set is given in Figure \eqref{fig26}, having a pseudo-melonic boundary graph.

-The two first ones configurations (a) and (b) can be easily computed from renormalization conditions \eqref{rencond1}, \eqref{rencond2} and \eqref{rencond3}, and symmetry factors as well as the relative signs may be fixed from comparison with lowest orders of the perturbative expansion.
-The three remaining configurations (c), (d) and (e) require to be careful checked on the counting procedure.
-We get explicitly, using lemma \eqref{lemmaphi62}:
+The two first configurations (a) and (b) can be easily computed from renormalization conditions \eqref{rencond1}, \eqref{rencond2} and \eqref{rencond3}, and symmetry factors as well as the relative signs may be fixed from comparison with lowest orders of the perturbative expansion.
+The three remaining configurations (c), (d) and (e) require to be carefully checked on the counting procedure.
+We get explicitly, using Lemma \eqref{lemmaphi62}:

 Then the expression of $\Pi_2^{(4)}$ can be derived easily. \\